Skip to content

 25 February 2026.
 Rob Parsonage, by now leader of the breakaway CING group, joins the Conservatives — his third political home in nine months.
 He is welcomed personally by Cornwall Conservative leader Cllr Connor Donnithorne (Cornish Times; Cornwall Reports).
 Reform → CING → Conservative.

-21 April 2026.
-Roger Tarrant announces his resignation from Reform UK at the start of full Cornwall Council.
-He defects to Restore Britain, the new party founded by former Reform MP Rupert Lowe — becoming Cornwall's first Restore Britain councillor and one of approximately twenty nationwide (Cornish Times; Left Foot Forward; Cornish Stuff).
-Tarrant predicts further departures from Reform Cornwall and a leadership challenge against Paul Ashton at the May AGM.
-A Reform UK spokesperson responds that Tarrant had recently asked to be made leader, was passed over, and defected in retaliation.
+Roger Tarrant — Reform UK Cornwall's deputy group leader, elected to the post six months earlier in the aftermath of the Highwayman pub row — resigns from the party at the start of full Cornwall Council and defects to Restore Britain, the new party founded by former Reform MP Rupert Lowe.
+He becomes Cornwall's first Restore Britain councillor and one of approximately twenty nationwide (Cornish Times; Left Foot Forward; Cornish Stuff).
+His resignation speech is the first public statement from a serving Reform Cornwall councillor laying out a structural critique of the central party's relationship with its elected representatives.
+He predicts further departures and a leadership challenge against Paul Ashton at the May AGM; a Reform UK spokesperson responds that Tarrant had recently asked to be made leader, was passed over, and defected in retaliation.

 22 April 2026 — the organising reshuffle.
 The day after Tarrant's defection, Reform UK consolidates its Cornwall organising structure.
 The West Cornwall organiser post — held by Alison Groves since the May 2025 election — is abolished.
 Andrea Lovett, until then County Organiser for the East only, is promoted to sole County Organiser for the whole of Cornwall.
 Groves steps down from the County Organiser (West) role only; she retains her Reform UK membership, her Ludgvan parish seat, and her existing Vice Chair role at the Camborne, Redruth & Hayle branch — under Nathan Michell, the same chair whose appointment she had objected to on the Highwayman recording six months earlier, telling colleagues she had “never met that man before, ever.”
 What changed is the county-organiser layer, not the branch role: Groves no longer holds a parallel post that ranked above branch level, and the two figures named together on the recording — Lovett and Groves — end the day on opposite ends of the Cornwall Reform organisational chart.